Presidential Spouses and White House Communications Strategy Today

 Wright graduated summa cum laude, Phi Beta Kappa, from Wake Forest University in 2010, where her research won the John Allen Easley Medal and Award for Excellence in Religion and the Elizabeth Phillips Award for the Best Essay in Women’s and Gender Studies.
 She joined the Meg Whitman for Governor campaign shortly after her college graduation, where she became one of the youngest field representatives for the California Republican Party.
 Wright's interest in politics began in college when she spent one semester in Washington interning for Face the Nation anchor Bob Schieffer at CBS News, and another summer interning for United States Senator Dianne Feinstein.

 Wright's expertise in strategic communications spans the public and private sectors.
-She currently serves as Director of Investor Relations for NV5 Global, Inc., a publicly traded engineering and environmental services corporation with more than 100 offices worldwide (Nasdaq: NVEE).
-There, she is responsible for crafting and disseminating a clear and compelling investment message to the public on behalf of the company.
+She currently serves as Strategic Communications Director for NV5 Global, Inc., a publicly traded engineering and environmental services corporation with more than 100 offices worldwide (Nasdaq: NVEE).
 Wright lives in Princeton, New Jersey with her fiancée.